02 Dec 2022

 Climate Action Plan for councils

 Councils up and down the country have declared a climate emergency and many have now adopted Climate Action Plans, thanks to the tireless campaigning of Climate Action groups and local community groups.
 These plans must now lead to real action.
 We need councils to lead the way where the national government continues to fail.
 And we need you to help them do it.

 As more and more communities take climate action across the UK, pressure will mount on the national government to do the same – so let’s get to it.

 This guide will help you identify the best way to run your campaign.
 Feel free to adapt it if you'd like to – each community has different priorities, so no two campaigns will be the same.

-As always, you can seek support for your campaign from the Take Climate Action Slack workspace (where you can speak with other activists across the country), the resource hub, and your Friends of the Earth staff contact.
+As always, you can seek support for your campaign from the resource hub, and your Friends of the Earth staff contact.

 You don’t need to be an expert on local government to campaign for a Climate Action Plan – you just need enthusiasm, commitment and a bit of hard work.
 And you’ll naturally pick things up and develop your campaign skills as you go.

 We're keen to share your successes and learnings with other activists across the country, so please do let us know when something of note happens... whether it’s a picture of your first meeting with a councillor, a public meeting you’ve organised or if you’ve actually won your Plan, it will help inspire others to push for ambitious climate action from their councils too.